Smart-Ace-Designs/Show-DemoForm/Readme.md

 # Show-DemoForm
 **Warning:** This ScriptoForm is for demonstration purposes only and not intended for use in a production environment.

 This repository contains all files required to build the **Show-DemoForm** ScriptoForm project.
-A *ScriptoForm* ("Script Oh Form") is a PowerShell script that generates and displays a [Microsoft Windows Forms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/overview/?view=netdesktop-7.0#introduction) application that can be used for a specific management or system administration task in a network environment.
+A *ScriptoForm* is a PowerShell script that generates and displays a [Microsoft Windows Forms](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/overview/?view=netdesktop-8.0#introduction) application that can be used for a specific management or system administration task in a network environment.
 A *ScriptoForm project* is the set of files and folders, including the PowerShell script, that can be compiled into an executable file using the Microsoft .NET CLI utility (dotnet.exe) which is available with any [Microsoft .NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet).
 Included in the repository is the Build.cs C# file which the compiler will use as the source for the executable, and the Build.csproj C# project file which provides the set of instructions used to compile the executable.

 ## Purpose
 The **Show-DemoForm** script launches a Windows form that demonstrates a basic ScriptoForm with sample controls added to it.
 A custom Visual Studio Code snippets file ([powershell.json](https://github.com/Smart-Ace-Designs/SmartAceDesigns.ScriptoFormTemplates/blob/main/VSCode/powershell.json)) was used to automate and simplify adding the controls, properties, and handlers.